Jaffe-/NESizer2/README.md

 #### Writing to the APU registers

-Writing to APU registers is done by the function `io_register_write`.
+Writing to APU registers is done by the function `register_write` (exposed externally as `io_register_write`).

 The actual write sequence is performed by the function `register_set`.
 It makes the 6502 perform the following series of instructions:

     LDA #VALUE		0xA9 VALUE
     STA $40RR		0x8D 0xRR 0x40

 where 0xRR is the low byte of the register address to be written to.
 The Atmega must put these byte strings on the 6502 databus when the 6502 enters a new read cycle.
-The `bus_set_value` macro expands to an inline assembly expression which takes about 10 clock cycles, and the actual values are not put on the PORTC and PORTD pins before the last two.
-In addition, a slight delay occurs between the pins being set and the corresponding pins on the 74HC573 latch getting the same values.
-Therefore, `bus_set_value` must be called almost a clock cycle before the value actually has to be on the 2A03's databus.
+Because of the tight timing requirements, and the computations necessary because the databus is divided across PORTC and PORTD, assembly is used to write this routine.
+See the source code for a more detailed explanation of it.

-Lastly, the idle `STA` opcode (0x85) is put back on the bus and latched to keep the CPU busy.
+At the end, `register_set` puts the `STA` zero page opcode (0x85) back on the bus to keep the CPU busy until the next time something needs to be written.

 #### APU abstaction layer